Erdogan tells Turks to buy plunging lira as Trump doubles metals tariffs

 ISTANBUL/ANKARA (Reuters) - President Tayyip Erdogan told Turks on Friday to exchange gold and dollars into lira as the country’s currency plunged as much as 14 percent on worries about his influence over monetary policy and worsening relations with the United States.

-U.S. President Donald Trump said he had authorized higher tariffs on imports from Turkey, imposing a 20 percent duty on aluminum and 50 percent one on steel.
+U.S. President Donald Trump said he had authorised higher tariffs on imports from Turkey, imposing a 20 percent duty on aluminium and 50 percent one on steel.

 Trump noted on Twitter that the lira “slides rapidly downward against our very strong Dollar!”